Water – Too Much?

 Although it has a cute medical name ‘polydipsia’, drinking such large amounts of water (or any fluid) is dangerous.
 One of the main problems is a disturbance of the bodies electrolyte balance, especially potassium.
 Fluid can build up in all tissues including the brain.
 The kidneys may be damaged as they are under huge amounts of stress, trying to filter the excess fluid.
 If you find yourself unusually thirsty or know of anyone who drinks in excess of 4 litres of water regularly, then it is best to seek medical advice.

 Like all things, moderation is the key.
-Drinking 2 litres of water will make you feel and look better, but don’t think that drinking 4 litres will cause you to look and feel twice as good!
+Drinking 2 litres (or 30ml per body kg) of water will make you feel and look better, but don’t think that drinking 4 litres will cause you to look and feel twice as good!